-In India, the government has primarily implemented the Payment of Bonus Act for compulsorily providing employees bonuses.
+In India, the government has primarily implemented the Payment of Bonus Act for compulsorily providing bonuses to employees.
+It can either be a part of their payroll management or a part of off-cycle payments.
 They are worthy of receiving a reward for the accounts of their immense roles in any organization.

-The Payment of Bonus Act stated in 1965 is compulsory to follow for organizations and establishments having no less than 20 employees.
+The Payment of Bonus Act stated in 1965 as a part of statutory guidelines, is compulsory to be followed by the organizations and establishments having no less than 20 employees.
 The amount selected under this act is a minimum of 8.33% on the fixed pay of an employee receiving a minimum of ₹10,000 per month.

 The general rules state that an organization must provide its employees with a bonus that is a minimum of 8.33% of their salaries, which included basic pay and DA.

 Reverting to this question, Anirudh Nagodra, CEO and Co-founder of FactoHR, said: ‘A startup organization is excluded from providing wages to employees up to five years from its establishment.
 But the same organization can provide a bonus if it receives good profits from its sales.’

 Moreover armadacare.com says, about 49% of the employees believe that a proper benefits plan improves the corporate image of the organization.

 The bonus is not a mere quantity to be categorized.
 Whether full-time, contractual, probationary, confirmed, or part-time, every employee is worthy to receive the bonus.
 Even these employees must have a basic pay of less or equal to ₹21,000 and the company’s attendance management should reveal their presence for at least 30 days in the financial year.